 Treatment is through implementing the algorithms for basic and advanced cardiac life support, depending on the provider’s level of training.

 The overall survival from cardiac arrest, especially unwitnessed, is poor and, among early survivors, is fraught with complications of many organ systems due to ischemic injury (i.e., multisystem organ failure).

-This monograph covers cardiac arrest in adults.
+This topic covers cardiac arrest in adults.
 Sudden cardiac arrest is a sudden state of circulatory failure due to a loss of cardiac systolic function.
-It is the result of 4 specific cardiac rhythm disturbances: ventricular fibrillation (VF), pulseless ventricular tachycardia (VT), pulseless electrical activity, and asystole.
+It is the result of 4 specific cardiac rhythm disturbances: ventricular fibrillation, pulseless ventricular tachycardia (VT), pulseless electrical activity, and asystole.
 Torsades de pointes is a subgroup of polymorphic VT in patients with an underlying prolonged QT interval, sometimes related to hypomagnesemia.